bhavers/SH-ESP32-engine-hat-firmware/README.md

-# SH-ESP32 Engine Hat for Volvo MD2020
+# Engine Monitor based on SH-ESP32 with Engine Hat, SensESP and SignalK

 This repository provides software for the [SH-ESP32 Engine Top Hat add-on board](https://hatlabs.fi/product/sh-esp32-engine-top-hat-kit/) to monitor engine and environmental data.
-It is based on the example code/firmware of the SH-ESP32 Engine Hat (based on SensESP, see [Getting Started](https://signalk.org/SensESP/pages/getting_started/) instructions).
+It is based on the [example code/firmware of the SH-ESP32 Engine Hat](https://github.com/hatlabs/SH-ESP32-engine-hat-firmware).
+Which is based on SensESP, see [Getting Started](https://signalk.org/SensESP/pages/getting_started/) instructions).
+The device sends it data to [signalk-server](https://github.com/SignalK/signalk-server), which makes it available through [signalk-to-nmea2000](https://github.com/SignalK/signalk-to-nmea2000) plugin on the NMEA2000 / STNG bus.

-This is what it looks like, it is connected to a Volvo Penta MD2020 engine:
+I have the solution connected to a Volvo Penta MD2020 engine, this is what it looks like:
 ![Solution based on SH-ESP32 and Engine Hat](SH-ESP32-engine-hat.png)